godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 Note this is slightly different from a typical optimistic rollup: here a transaction is executed, only to prove the transaction is valid, while a timeout indicates challenge success in this case.

-In this design, an aggregator offers liquidity costs for staking CKBs used in submitting layer 2 block, as well as layer 1 transaction fees used in the layer 1 transactions containing layer 2 block.
+In this design, an aggregator bears liquidity costs for staking CKBs, as well as layer 1 transaction fees for the layer 1 transactions containing layer 2 block.
 In exchange, the aggregator can charge layer 2 transaction fees from layer 2 users.
 As explained below, layer 2 transaction fees can be paid either in CKB or in any kind of [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md).
 In fact, Godwoken treat CKB and sUDTs as exactly the same thing in layer 2.

 ## PoA Deployments